chaochao3321/AndroidStudioProjects/ReadMe.md

-These codes are my learning records of Android!
+These codes are my learning notes of Android!